 But perhaps most surprisingly of all, Bach makes use of this same chorale in two adjacent cantatas performed a week apart in January 1725, Cs 111 and 92 (chapter 37).
 Consequently we have, and for the only time in the cycle, two neighbouring fantasias built upon the same melody.
 The miracle is that they are so vastly different in character.

-What we discover in C 111 is another of those vital, dynamic, bustling Am movements which set the pulses racing (for purposes of comparison, Cs 178, 33 and 26 all have similar characteristics—see chapters 9, 13 and 25).
+In C 111 we encounter another of those vital, dynamic, bustling Am movements which set the pulses racing (for purposes of comparison, Cs 178, 33 and 26 all have similar characteristics: see chapters 9, 13 and 25).
 The instrumental forces are modest but clearly sufficient, two oboes, strings and continuo.
 The opening bar sets the tone, mood and spirit of the entire movement.

 The first three oboe notes, partially reinforced by the strings and spelling out a descending minor triad, would seem to represent God's power, might and resolve.
 The constant use of Schweitzer's three-note 'figure of joy' is then thrown around between oboes and upper strings, eventually to be taken up by the continuo bass.
 This results in an instrumental section of almost primeval force, developed entirely from the motivic seeds emerging from the very first bar; in fact the entire movement is wrought essentially from these simple ideas.
 And if that is not enough, we also find the musical shapes imbued with the most powerful of imagic connotations.

-And of course, we discover more, and are moved more, upon every renewal.
+And of course, as we discover more we are moved more, upon every renewal.

 Only once, on the fifth phrase, does Bach alter his strategy.
-This line of text reinforces our acknowledged need of God's succor and its particular significance leads Bach to set it differently.
-The strings cease their encompassing scales and join the oboes in throwing around the 'joy figure’ and the lower voices enter as one on solid, forceful
+This line of text reinforces our acknowledged need of God's succour and its particular significance leads Bach to set it differently.
+The strings cease their encompassing scales and join the oboes in throwing around the 'joy figure′ and the lower voices enter as one on solid, forceful block chords.